The Weeknd Allegedly Feels Selena Gomez Is Moving Too Quickly

 “I’m so exhausted,” the songstress added.
 “I honestly am so done.
 I care about his health and well-being.
 But I can’t do it anymore.”

 Before The Weeknd started dating Selena Gomez, he was in a relationship with Bella Hadid until November 2016.
-They have been together for a year and a half; and even went on a vacation in Tokyo a month before they decided to split up.
+They had been together for a year and a half; and even went on a vacation in Tokyo a month before they decided to split up.

 “Their schedules have been too hard to coordinate and he is focusing on finishing and promoting his album,” an insider told PEOPLE.
 “They still have a great deal of love for one another and will remain friends.”

-There have been rumors that the relationship of the Canadian record producer and the former Disney star is just for publicity stunt, but The Weeknd and Gomez were caught making out in Italy.
+There have been rumors that the relationship of the Canadian record producer and the former Disney star is just for a publicity stunt, but The Weeknd and Gomez were caught making out in Italy.
 She seems madly in love with the “Can’t Feel My Face” hitmaker because she was all over him.
 The songstress even appeared to be the one who initiated the kiss.
 Check out the video shared by TMZ below:

-The new lovebirds have been inseparable that’s why there were speculations that Abel and Selena broke up when she was spotted watching the Super Bowl without him.
+The new lovebirds have been inseparable, that’s why there were speculations that Abel and Selena broke up when she was spotted watching the Super Bowl without him.
 According to J-14, Justin’s ex-girlfriend documented her Super Bowl Sunday with her friends by posting photos and video clips on her Instagram Story.
 In one of her photos, Gomez was the seventh wheel as she was joined by three couples.

 It is still unclear why The Weeknd wasn’t able to join his girlfriend at their party.
-According to the website, he may not be a big football fan or he has prior work commitment.
+According to the website, he may not be a big football fan or he had prior work commitments.
 It could also have something to do with the recent report from In Touch which claims that the “Starboy” singer is getting suffocated.
-Maybe Selena Gomez realized that she needs to give The Weeknd the space that he needs or else she could experience another heart break when he decides to dump her.
+Maybe Selena Gomez realized that she needs to give The Weeknd the space that he needs or else she could experience another heartbreak if he decides to dump her.

 [Featured Image by Jamie McCarthy/Getty Images]